 If you have suffered as a result of a fallen tree, broken limbs, or injured by any other premises hazard, we are here to help.
 If you have any questions or are not sure if you have a case, call Jeff Robinette of the Robinette Legal Group, PLLC today and get the answers and help you need.
-Call today: 304-594-1800 or 24 hour line: 304-216-6695.
+Call today: 304-594-1800.

-Investigation into Upper Big Branch sends Powerful Message to Mine Industry
+The Investigation into Upper Big Branch Sends Powerful Message to Mine Industry

 Though this investigation is already one for the records in West Virginia, if it goes after a former mining CEO, it will be a rare day, indeed.
 But even if it does, we are not going to rejoice.
 Because at the end of the day, nothing is going to bring back those 29 coal miners, most of whom died from the concussion — some more than a mile away — of a massive explosion underground.

 However, it’s clear that this investigation’s real achievement will be the very powerful message it has sent, and not only to the mining industry.
 If you still need to read between the lines, we’ll spell it out for you: If you conspire to knowingly violate safety and health laws in any workplace and risk the lives of employees, you might be going to jail.
 There are probably few, if any workplaces, despite best practices and efforts, that are not subject to citations for some violation or another.
 However, when anyone not only condones and allows unsafe practices but actually makes them company policy, they should face criminal charges.
 As a rule, we trust almost all mine operators do strive to ensure their employees’ health and safety — consequences or no consequences.
 But for those who would grossly violate mine safety and health laws, a steel cage may await them.